bajamircea/bajamircea.github.io/_posts/2018-06-23-linked-lists-options.markdown

 This is not as bad as it sounds as more often the question is whether the list is empty or not (which can be exposed in constant time) rather than the list size.

+# Splicing

+Splicing refer to the operation of transferring list nodes from one list to another.
+It can be total, when all the nodes are transferred from the source list, or partial, when a range of nodes are transferred.

+NOTE: Splicing usually involves adjusting pointers of the end of the transferred range and can have constant time complexity.
+If the list size is cached in the header, splicing time complexity might be linear, proportional with the number of nodes transferred (to calculate the count of nodes transferred in order to update the cached size).

+# Operations available

+All lists provide:
+- constant time access to the front (the first value)
+- constant time `push_front`
+- constant time `pop_front`
+- constant time insertion and erasure after iterator (i.e. other than the end iterator)
+- some form of splicing

+Typical optional operations are:
+- constant time access to the back (the last value)
+- constant time `push_back`
+- constant time `pop_back`
+- constant time insertion and erasure before (and at) iterator
+- constant time partial splicing

 # Links from remote parts to local parts